4runnerlife/CS452-p4/Retrospective.md

 # Retrospective

-- name: TODO
+- name: Matt Rockenhaus
-- email: TODO
+- email: matthewrockenhaus@u.boisestate.edu

 ## Learning

-TODO - Detail one new thing that you learned when working on this project.
+I learned a lot about multithreaded programs.
+More specificaly how to lock/unlock and broadcast to make things work

 ## Known issues or Bugs

-TODO - Detail any bugs that you could not solve before the deadline.
+The program currently segfaults.
+I am not entirly sure why this is happening but I think with a few more days I could get this to work.

 ## Sources used

-TODO - List any sources you used when working on this project.
+Class notes and the textbook.